shivamg11000/webdev-learning-img-slider/README.md

 # webdev-learning-img-slider
-created a simple image silder
+created a simple image silder with jQuery